-Judging/Choice of Trophy: The Fastest judging is done by a sophisticated computer program, using electronic sensors and based on the fastest speed of a car in four different heats.
+Judging/Choice of Trophy: The judging for Fastest is done by a sophisticated computer program, using electronic sensors and based on the fastest speed of a car in four different heats.
 Judging for Most Beautiful and Most Creative is done by a special panel of judges prior to the start of the judging for Fastest.
 If a girl places in her division for Fastest, and also for one of the other categories, she will be given a choice of which trophy to accept - she doesn’t get two trophies.

 Making the car: The race car does not have to be made out of an official kit, although the use of the official kits is recommended.
 The girls are encouraged to be creative, and to use whatever materials and designs they wish, either in place of the official kit, or supplementing the official kit.
 All cars have to meet the same size and weight requirements that the Cub Scouts do (see next), but how they get there is up to them.

 Specifications and Rules.
 As noted above, we want the girls and their families participating in the Girl Scout Derby to be creative and not feel bound by strict rules.
 That being said, since it is a race with prizes, we do have some rules to keep competition even: